thenewcircle/jsquiz/README.md

 in the `src` directory.
 This YAML file contains introductory front matter, wrap-up (final page) text, and the list of questions (with answers).

+The JavaScript Quiz `quiz.yml` file is extensively documented.
+Consult the documentation before modifying the quiz data.

 The Gulp logic converts the YAML to JSON; then, it encodes it as Base64, writing the output to `quiz.dat`.
 This approach provides a simple anti-cheating roadblock.
 (A developer who's smart enough to download `quiz.dat`, figure out